A stock-keeping unit (SKU) is an alphanumeric code that identifies a product and helps you track inventory for your retail business.

 As you can see in the images below, on Square for Retail, as you add products to your inventory catalog, each product page will have a field where you can add your custom SKU number.
 With Square, there is also the option for the software to generate your SKUs for you if you don’t want to spend time creating your own SKU system.

-Step 5: Create & Print Barcodes Labels
+Step 5: Create & Print Barcode Labels

 Use our barcode generator below to start printing your barcodes straight from your computer.